Rij-kaa-rd/First-Stage-100Hires/README.md

 2. Installed Claude Code and Codex extensions from the Extensions Marketplace
 3. Created a public GitHub repository
 4. Opened the repository in Cursor
+5. Installed Git
-5. Created and updated the README.md file
+6. Created and updated the README.md file
-6. Committed and pushed the changes to GitHub
+7. Committed and pushed the changes to GitHub

 ## Issues Encountered